isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-04-06-post-through-time-and-tide-a-survey-of-singapores-reefs.md

 #### **Low Tide Treasures**

-Pulo Pandan may be long gone (see box story), but life persists, at least under the waves.
+Pulo Pandan may be long gone (See text box below), but life persists, at least under the waves.
 Early descriptions of Cyrene Shoal’s natural wealth still ring true today, for the reef harbours marine biodiversity that makes it, in the words of Ria Tan, a veteran nature conservationist, the “Chek Jawa of the South”.
 One visitor in the 1960s recalled “emerald waters” and “deep chasms which in good visibility could rival the view of the Grand Canyon”.[^10] Marine biologists have recorded 37 genera of corals and seven seagrass species at Cyrene Shoal, as well as large numbers of knobbly sea stars (*Protoreaster nodosus*) and signs of endangered dugongs on the reef’s seagrass bed.[^11]

 <div style="background-color: white;"><img style="width:400px" src="/images/Vol-13-issue-1/through-time-and-tide/03_timeandtide.jpg">Cyrene Reef is home to a large population of knobbly sea stars. <i>Photo taken on 22 July 2012.
 Courtesy of Marcus Ng.</i></div>